corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Remove old compatibility global flag
 * 6.0.1 Fix `eligible_pc_nuked_terraform_unhabitable` trigger to respect the new terraforming modifiers
 * 6.1.0 Mark as compatible with Stellaris version 3.7 "Canis Minor" - no script changes
+* 6.2.0 Mark as compatible with Stellaris version 3.8 "Gemini" - no script changes

 ## Source Code